-She straightened and, for the benefit of her guests, jerked her chin to the far corner before wandering that way herself.
+She straightened and, for the benefit of her guests, jerked her chin to the far back corner before wandering that way herself.
 She had told the street rats she was busy that night, but inevitably, a couple always showed up to read anyway.
-Scand and Brone sat there, their blond and black-haired heads pressed together while they tried to look over Phialla’s brown ponytail.
-She had her face close enough to the pages of her book the bottoms of her thick glasses touched the sheets.
+Scand and Brone sat there, their blond and black-haired heads squashed together while they tried to look over Phialla’s brown ponytail.
+She pressed her face close enough to the pages of her book, the bottoms of her thick glasses touched the sheets.

 Perhaps she needed to purchase better eyewear for her.
 A blind street rat was a very vulnerable street rat.